kingston0420/Harry-Potter-Sorting-Hat/README.md

 # Harry-Potter-Sorting-Hat
+Wondering which houst you belong to in Harry Potter?
-Answer each question to get place by the sorting hat! <br/>
+Answer each question to get placed by the sorting hat! <br/>
 [Demo Video](https://youtu.be/IfR_NOP8V38)

 ## Run project